-If you wish to nominate someone, or yourself, or if you have any questions about the time commitment, responsibilities, or nomination process, please feel free to contact Megan Comins, Nominating Committee Chair, at email@example.com.
+If you wish to nominate someone, or yourself, or if you have any questions about the time commitment, responsibilities, or nomination process, please feel free to contact me at firstname.lastname@example.org.

 APS FGSA Past Chair

-The Chair-Elect will serve as the Chair of the Program Committee for the 2014 March and April meetings, with the opportunity to design the FGSA sessions at both meetings.
-In addition, the Chair-Elect will assume the duties of the Chair whenever the Chair is unable to perform them.
-The Chair-Elect will be elected to a three-year term (Chair-Elect in 2013, Chair in 2014, and Past Chair in 2015).
+The chair-elect will serve as the chair of the program committee for the 2017 March and April Meetings, with the opportunity to design the FGSA sessions at both meetings.
+In addition, the chair-elect will assume the duties of the chair whenever the chair is unable to perform them.
+Their second year in office they will serve as the chair of the committee, running meetings and representing FGSA in APS events.
+Their last year will be spent as past chair, serving as an advisor and will be in charge of running elections.
+The chair-elect will be elected to a three-year term: Chair-elect in 2016, chair in 2017, and past chair in 2018.

 International Student Affairs Officer

-The ISA Officer will chair the International Student Affairs Committee.
-The Officer will serve as the principal point of contact between the Forum and similar organizations in countries outside the United States and will act as a student advocate for international student issues to the American Physical Society.
-FGSA-sponsored international activities, including conferences and student issues, will be reported annually by the ISA Officer to both the FGSA Executive Board and the APS Director of International Affairs.
-The ISA officer will serve a three-year term.
+The ISA officer will chair the International Student Affairs Committee.
+The officer will serve as the principle point of contact between the Forum and similar organizations in countries outside the United States and will act as a student advocate for international student issues to the American Physical Society.
+FGSA-sponsored international activities, including conferences and student issues, will be reported annually by the ISA officer to both the FGSA executive committee and the APS director of international affairs.
+ISA officer will serve a three-year term.